AqwamCreates/DataPredict/docs/API/Others/RandomNetworkDistillation.md

 ### setPredictorModelParameters()

-Set the model parameters to the network
+Set the predictor model parameters to the network

 ```
 RandomNetworkDistillation:setPredictorModelParameters(PredictorModelParameters: ModelParameters, doNotDeepCopy: boolean)